-We here at Li-Fraumeni Syndrome Association are people like you; we wonder how one family could be plagued with so many genetic cancers.
+We here at Li-Fraumeni Syndrome Association (LFSA) are people like you; we wonder how one family could be plagued with so many genetic cancers.
 We have seen generation after generation affected by hereditary cancers, but only recently have we learned why.
-Through LFSA, we hope to educate and raise awareness of this rare condition.
+Through the LFSA, we hope to educate and raise awareness of this rare condition.
 Those with LFS have similar stories, but despite the rarity of this disease, the people who face it have a physical and a spiritual strength that is truly unique.

-- Research support that will directly impact the screenings and treatments of those with LFS.
+Research support that will directly impact the screenings and treatments of those with LFS.

 Conference hosting for families to meet, support each other and share the most current LFS information presented by top international LFS researchers at our LFS Association Symposiums.
 Please reference our “News and Information” tab, and click on “Conferences.”

 Youth Programs, such as our inaugural Youth Workshop held in Salt Lake City in August 2017.
 Our second Youth Workshop was held August 2019 at the Dana-Farber Cancer Institute.
 Please reference our Youth Program to register for updates and receive our Youth Newsletters (also available under the “News and Information” tab).